 The second and final decision you have to make is whether you want to add the optional $65 sake pairing.
 You can certainly have a good meal without it, but if you want the full Hiroki experience, we recommend getting the sake pairing—especially since your glass seems to magically refill itself with rice wine every few minutes.
 At $210 with the pairing, it’s a meal about the cost of your cable bill with all of the premium movie channels, but it’s not a bad value compared to other fancy omakases in town.
 At most high-end sushi spots with a preset menu, a “course” really just means one piece of fish.
 But at Hiroki, each course is broken down into multiple different plates—meaning by the time you leave, you’ll have eaten over 20 different items ranging from a piece of mackerel nigiri to crispy tilefish to miso soup.

 Everything you eat at Hiroki will be delicious, like the zensai (appetizer course) which consists of four small bowls, each filled with a few ingredients that can all be eaten in one bite.
 You might have a quail egg in a soy vinaigrette, and another dish of a pickled bamboo shoot or some cured abalone.
 The best bite of food, though, is a sweet and tender piece of medium-rare wagyu steak marinated in soy, topped with a sprinkle of sea salt.
-It’s so good, you almost don’t want them to take your plate away after you’ve finished the last remaining piece of salt on the plate.
-But as soon as you’re done, your plates are whisked away and seamlessly replaced with something new and just as good.
+It’s so good, you almost don’t want them to take your plate away after you’ve finished the last remaining grain of salt on the plate.
+But as soon as you’re done, your plates are whisked away and get seamlessly replaced with something new and just as good.

-Your only choice is the 9-course omakase that begins with four small appetizer bowls and ends with a strawberry shortcake roll.
+Your only choice is the nine-course omakase that begins with four small appetizer bowls and ends with a strawberry shortcake roll.
 But everything that’s included in the meal, about 20-or-so plates, is excellent.
 Below are some examples of things you might see.